dirkgroenen/gnome-wallpaper-changer/README.md

 ```

 #### Configure
-Open the script and change the `WP_DIR` to the directory containing your wallpaper files.
+Open the script (`nano /usr/bin/gnome-wallpaper-changer`) and change the `WP_DIR` to the directory containing your wallpaper files.
 By default it will check the `/home/$USER/Pictures/wallpapers` directory.

 If you want increase or decrease the time between each new wallpaper you can change the `sleep` value.